The Invasion of Ukraine Viewed through TikTok: A Dataset: Method

 Using our library, we collected all videos appearing under TikTok's search functionality (under this URL: \url{https://www.tiktok.com/tag/{search-term}}) for a range of hashtags.
 However, hashtag searches seem to be limited to approximately the 1000 most viewed videos.
+However, hashtag searches are also limited to people using a specific hashtag, and also only display the top viewed videos.

 Therefore, to expand the video set, we also used the general search functionality which allows more videos to be found for a search term, for example using the URL: \url{https://www.tiktok.com/search/video?q={search-term}}.
-This search comes at the cost of including more unrelated videos due to the fuzzy search functionality.
+This search comes at the cost of including more unrelated videos due to the fuzzy nature of the black-box algorithm based search functionality, and additionally videos appeared to be ordered in no available parameter based order.
 In some cases where a search term produced many unrelated videos, searching with a hashtag in the general search functionality improved the specificity of the search.

 We used the following search terms in our video collection: \\ \texttt{standwithukraine, russia, nato, putin, moscow, zelenskyy, stopwar, stopthewar, ukrainewar, ww3, \foreignlanguage{russian}{володимирзеленський, славаукраїні, путінхуйло, россия, війнавукраїні, зеленський, нівійні, війна, нетвойне, зеленский, путинхуйло}, \#denazification, \#specialmilitaryoperation, \#africansinukraine, \#putinspeech, \#whatshappeninginukraine}. \\